theory/kv-pair/README.md

 Dependencies
 ------------
-The `pair` date type has no dependencies other than PostgreSQL.
+The `pair` data type has no dependencies other than PostgreSQL.

 Copyright and License
 ---------------------